shopware/docs/guides/plugins/plugins/administration/adding-snippets.md

 });
 ```

+Or use `Shopware.Snippet.tc('swag-example.general.myCustomText')` when `this` doesn't point to a component.

 ## Using the snippets in templates

 The same `$tc` helper function can be used in the templates to access translations.